-7.2.2 Event Monitoring Results
+7.2.1 Event Monitoring Results

-Additional work has also been undertaken for the Black Ross WQIP area by the ACTFR through the design and implementation of event based water quality monitoring during the 2006/07 and 2007/08 wet seasons and subsequent interpretation of the results.
-The 2008 report (Lewis et al) confirmed the strong water quality 'signals' associated with catchments draining different land uses, which were indicated in the 2006/07 wet season.
-A summary of the results is provided below.
-The EMC values calculated from the event monitoring have been used as input to the catchment modelling study.
+Along with the information derived from other studies additional work has also been undertaken for the Black Ross WQIP area by the ACTFR through the design and implementation of event based water quality monitoring during the 2006/07 and 2007/08 wet seasons.

+Subsequent interpretation of the results, in a 2008 report (Lewis et al), confirmed the strong water quality 'signals' associated with catchments draining different land uses, which were indicated in the 2006/07 wet season monitoring..
+The EMC values calculated from the event monitoring have been used as input to the catchment modelling study to provide more locally relevant data.
+A summary of the results from the event monitoring report (Lewis et al 2008) is provided below

-The main points associated with total suspended solids (TSS) and land use are (see Table 7-4):
+The main points (see Table 7.3) associated with total suspended solids (TSS) and land use are:

-- Waterways draining the developing urban sites contained elevated TSS concentrations, - A developing urban hillslope site which had a peak TSS concentration of 20,000 mg/L, - Comparison undeveloped hillslope samples were all consistently below 100 mg/L, - The developing urban sites on the coastal plain (Kern Drain and Gordon Creek) had considerably higher TSS concentrations compared to the established urban site, - TSS event mean concentration (EMC) calculated for the established urban sites (20 mg/L) is similar to the conservation land use (19 mg/L), - Minimal use, rural residential, urban industrial (Stuart C. d/s site) and the light industrial sites had slightly elevated TSS EMC, - Developing urban sites all had considerably higher TSS EMC concentrations, - The large difference between the TSS EMC for the two urban industrial sites reflects the difference in catchment area and land use i.e. Stuart Creek (ds) larger grazing catchment and Louisa Creek smaller urban catchment.
+- Waterways draining the developing urban sites contained elevated TSS concentrations, - A developing urban hillslope site had a peak TSS concentration of 20,000 mg/L, - Comparison undeveloped hillslope samples were all consistently below 100 mg/L. - The developing urban sites on the coastal plain (Kern Drain and Gordon Creek) had considerably higher TSS concentrations compared to the established urban site, - TSS event mean concentration (EMC) calculated for the established urban sites (20 mg/L) is similar to the conservation land use (19 mg/L), - Minimal use, rural residential, urban industrial (Stuart C. d/s site) and the light industrial sites had slightly elevated TSS EMCs, - Developing urban sites all had considerably higher TSS EMCs, - The large difference between the TSS EMC for the two urban industrial sites reflects the difference in catchment area and land use i.e. Stuart Creek (ds) larger grazing catchment and Louisa Creek smaller urban catchment.